Asynchronous Programming

 A promise chain is basically executed in two stages.

-In the second stage the promises are settled and the attached handler functions are actually executed.
-This stage can take quite some time, depending on how long the tasks we want to accomplish take.
+In the second stage, the promises are settled and the attached handler functions are actually executed.
+This stage can take quite some time, depending on how long the operations we want to accomplish take.

 This explanation is the most important part of this entire section.
 You should pause and think about this promise chain for a second (or maybe even multiple seconds).
 If you understand this point, you (mostly) understand asynchronous programming.